 Alignment with national policies and frameworks

-The NGEP is aligned with, and internalizes the values and principles enshrined in the Constitution of the Kingdom of Bhutan and other important legal and policy documents.
+The NGEP is aligned with and internalizes the values and principles enshrined in the Constitution of the Kingdom of Bhutan and other important legal and policy documents.

 The Constitution of the Kingdom of Bhutan conveys a powerful message for gender equality through the articles on fundamental rights (Article 7), fundamental duties (Article 8 section 5) and the Principles of State Policy (Article 9, section 17).